-When you are travelling in India for its rich culture and history, Jodhpur becomes a must-visit on our list.
-Spread over an area of 78.6 square kilometres, lies the blue maze, the Blue City; Jodhpur.
-Founded in the year 1459 by Rao Jodha, it’s the second largest city in Rajasthan; appropriately named after its founder.
+When you are traveling in India for its rich culture and history, Jodhpur becomes a must-visit on our list.
+Jodhpur, the blue city, spread over an area of 78.6 square kilometers, lies in the blue maze.
+Founded in the year 1459 by Rao Jodha, it’s the second-largest city in Rajasthan; appropriately named after its founder.

-The blue colour paint all over the city is a mixture of limestone and Copper Sulphate mixed in water and applied directly to the walls inside as well as outside homes, thereby imparting copper sulphate’s ‘Rich Blue’ colour .
-Apart from the many reasons people state for the choice of colour, the most efficient one is that blue colour reflects most of the heat, which is how its populace shaped a paradise in the heart of the heat and sandstorms of Rajasthan.
+The blue color paint all over the city is a mixture of limestone and Copper Sulphate with water and applied directly to the walls of the houses.
+Thereby, imparting copper sulfate’s ‘Rich Blue’ color.
+Apart from many reasons people state for the choice of color, the most efficient one is the blue color as it reflects most of the heat.
+Thereby, it’s populace shaped a paradise in the heart of the heat and sandstorms of Rajasthan.

-Another major tourist attraction is the Umaid Bhawan Palace, situated on a hilltop, 3km southeast of the old city.
+Umaid Bhawan, a major tourist attraction is situated on a hilltop, 3km southeast of the old city.
 The current royal incumbent, Gaj Singh II, still lives in part of the building.
-Casual visitors are not welcome at either the royal residence or the hotel, but you can visit the museum showcasing the elegant art deco design of the palace interior, plus a bizarre collection of rich clocks.
-Also, DO NOT miss the maharaja’s highly polished classic cars, displayed in front of the museum.
+Casual visitors are not welcome at either the royal residence or the hotel.
+But tourist can visit the museum showcasing the elegant art deco design of the palace interior with a bizarre collection of rich clocks.
+Also, DO NOT miss the Maharaja’s highly polished classic cars, displayed in front of the museum.

-Backpacker hostels and budget guest houses but super-cool accommodations have been flourishing in India over the past few years.
-Which is why, we have made sure that our Stops hostel in Jodhpur becomes ideal for backpackers travelling in India.
-Apart from being just 1.7kms from the Mehrangarh Fort and 4kms from the airport, you can play darts in the hostel, chill with chilled beer and chiller travellers.
-Walk through the streets of Jodhpur and discover new century old step wells as the artisans go about making Juttis, lacquer bangles and Bandhini apparel.
+Backpacker hostels and budget guest houses with super cool accommodations have been flourishing in India over the past few years.
+Thereby, we have made sure that our Stops hostel in Jodhpur becomes ideal for backpackers traveling in India.
+Apart from being just 1.7kms from the Mehrangarh Fort, 4kms from the airport, you can play darts in the hostel, chill with a chilled beer and chiller travelers.
+It is also very convenient to walk through the streets of Jodhpur and discover new century old step wells as the artisans go about making Juttis, lacquer bangles and Bandhini apparel.

-Join us also for the many activities we host- including blue city walk, water works of Jodhpur, the food tour and the artisans and bazaar walk, specially designed to bring you much closer to the city, almost as if you were a part of it.
+Join us also for the splendid activities we host for backpackers- including blue city walk, waterworks of Jodhpur, the food tour, the artisans and bazaar walk.
+It is specially designed to bring you much closer to the city and make you a part of it.

 Our hostel also has a book corner, free wi-fi, a foosball table, enthusiastic poker newbies and a humble staff to make your visit an experience of the desert blues.
 Khamma Ghani!